vincentlaguna/learn-c-cpp/README.md

 - Type-Casting, implicit/explicit
 - Sizeof()
 - Nested for-loops, multiple initialization in a for-loops
+- Using scientific notation, create an electron charge calculation
 -

 What I have learned in C++: